 Before the event, make sure everyone knows the details of the event.
 Will parents have time to ask questions?
 Will the event be more workshop style and everyone will have an opportunity to work through specific concerns with a guest expert or your facilitators?
 Whatever you decide, communicate this in advance so that everyone attending can walk into the event knowing how it will flow.

-People are busy, so make sure to send an initial communication at least a month in advance, followed by reminders a week before, a day before, and the day of the event.
+People are busy, so make sure to send an initial communication at least two weeks in advance followed by reminders a week before, a day before, and the day of the event.
 In your event communications, be sure to clearly communicate who will be there, the time, the location, and any other considerations such as childcare, or materials to read in advance.

 Are there certain circumstances that might affect attendance of your event?
 If you can make it easy as possible for more people to attend your event, you’ll get a better turnout.
 If languages might present a barrier, be sure to provide translation.
 Also, be sure to that all communication about the event goes out in languages that are spoken in your school community.
 Consider the time of day, the day of the week, and (for when we’re doing in person events again) whether or not you should serve food or offer childcare.
 Sometimes, schools repeat events in the morning and evening for parents with different work schedules.

 Keep the momentum going long after your event by compiling additional resources for parents to dive into.
 You can curate a list with links to relevant articles, books, podcasts, or interviews to enjoy.

-Once you focus on a theme, planning an event about digital citizenship and raising kids in the digital age will be well worth the time and effort in bringing better understanding and knowledge of the issues and concerns facing our kids, parents, and educators when it comes to tech.
+Once you focus on a theme, planning an event about screen time, pandemic parenting or raising kids in the digital age will be well worth the time and effort in bringing better understanding and knowledge of the issues and concerns facing our kids, parents, and educators when it comes to tech.
 Use the resources you have gathered to continue the conversation.
 You may want to have someone take notes on the event and share what they learned with the whole community.
 If you are doing the event via zoom, make sure you and the presenter know how to give them control of the screen, and that you have someone on hand to admit latecomers.

 Did you enjoy this article?
 You might like these too: